fkooman/php-oauth-as/UPGRADING.md

 `php /path/to/composer.phar update` after checking out the new version.

 ### Configuration
-The following field are removed from the configuration file and no longer have any effect:
+The following fields are removed from the configuration file and no longer have any effect:

     serviceName